Joe Danger: Gameplay

-The player controls motorbike stuntman "Joe Danger" and guides him through ten "trials" to defeat his nemeses, the members of Team Nasty.
-The game uses elements of both racing and side-scrolling platform genres, in which the protagonist can move to the right and, by reversing, to the left as well as hopping over and ducking under various obstacles.
+The player controls the titular motorbike stuntman Joe Danger and guides him through ten trials to defeat his nemeses, the members of Team Nasty.
+The game uses elements of both racing and side-scrolling platform genres in which the protagonist can move to the right and, by reversing, to the left as well as hopping over and ducking under various obstacles.
 Although the game is based on a two-dimensional plane, some of its courses are designed with three layers accessible by changing lanes.
 The bike is controllable in the air, allowing various tricks to be performed, for which points are awarded with higher scores awarded for long trick sequences, and for manoeuvring onto targets.
 Executing a stunt will build a "boost meter", which is used to increases Joe's speed, but drains the meter.
 The Select button is used to teleport Joe back to the last checkpoint passed.

 Joe Danger's level design was directly influenced by the Sonic the Hedgehog game series, as evidenced by the use of avoidable spikes, vertical loops, and springs placed in levels to allow higher jumps.
 Some elements are designed to hinder the player, such as conveyor belts, which slow the motorbike, oversized boxing gloves, which will propel the player backwards and barricades, which make it necessary to switch to an alternative lane.

 The primary goal in each level is to collect as many "stars" as possible.
 A star is collected for completing an objective, and once enough are collected, the next course is unlocked.
-Critics compared this process to that used in the Super Mario Bros. titles.
 The player is free to choose which objectives to complete, with the option of replaying a level to earn more stars.
 The most common objective is to finish a course within a time limit with as many points as possible.
 Other level-specific objectives include collecting a series of coins, hidden stars or letters spelling "Danger", while in others the player is required to land on every target, or to complete a course in one continuous sequence of tricks.
 Later levels require the player to do more than one objective simultaneously.

 Joe Danger contains a sandbox mode, which allows the player to drag and drop objects onto the course to customise levels.
 This mode is integrated into some single-player levels where the game may instruct the player to introduce obstacles such as ramps to access later sections.
 New levels can be shared online with friends via the PlayStation Network.
 The game has a split screen multiplayer mode for up to four players on a selection of specially-made tracks.
 There is leaderboard support, initially limited to those on the player's PlayStation Network friend list.